One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Entrance to the Victoria and Albert Museum, London Free Museums, England, UK

-Up next on your London One Week Itinerary are the districts of South Kensington, Chelsea and Battersea.
-In these areas of London, museums and parks are top things to see.
+Up next on your London One Week Itinerary are South Kensington, Chelsea and Battersea.
+In all three, museums and parks are top things to see.

 Morning: Shopping and Free Museums